Looking to travel abroad? Here are some top tips for international travel

 One of the best things about traveling is being able to immerse yourself in the local culture.
-Rather than eating at McDonalds or shopping at international chains, I recommend researching spots where you’ll find many locals.
+Rather than eating at McDonalds or shopping at international chains, I recommend researching spots where you’ll find locals.
+This is why I love hole-in-the-wall restaurants and dive bars.
 TripAdvisor reviews are particularly helpful with this.
 There are many other travel apps out there as well.
 Walking tours are also a great way to learn about the hidden gems and neighborhoods where the locals hang out.

 I’ve made the mistake of not buying tickets beforehand for the Sagrada Familia in Barcelona and the Anne Frank House in Amsterdam.
 Needless to say, this lack of planning cost me valuable time in each city.
 Time is precious when you’re traveling!

-To help you plan your international trip, it’s a good idea to read guides and itineraries from travel bloggers and experts who know the destination best.
+To help you plan your international trip, read blogs about travel, guides, and itineraries from travel bloggers and experts who know the destination best.
 I’ve always enjoyed reading guidebooks by Rick Steves and Lonely Planet.
 I write some guides too!
 Here are some of my most popular ones right now: